neon-bindings/guides/_guides/hello-world.md

 # Exporting our Function

 Now that the Rust code is implemented, all we have left to do is export it from the project's public module.
-The native module exported a `threading_hint` property, so we'll just make that function our entire public module:
+The native module exported a `threading_hint` property, so we'll just make that function our entire public module inside the `lib/index.js` file:

 ```js
 var addon = require('../native');